 Kevin Youkilis Contract Information:

-Youkilis agreed to a one-year, $12 million contract with the Yankees in December of 2012.
+Agreed to a contract with the Rakuten Golden Eagles of Japan in December of 2013.

 To instantly reveal our fantasy analysis of every player – including Kevin Youkilis – simply subscribe now.

 |Preseason||Subscribe now to see our 2014 projections for Kevin Youkilis||3-Year Averages||90||380||324||50||79||31||18||1||12||49||1||0||42||79||0||2||12||.244||.350||.417||.767|

 Kevin Youkilis Split Stats (View Full Split Stats)

 |Year||Age||Lg||Tm||PA||AB||Walk Rate||Strikeout Rate||BB/K Ratio||Contact Rate||BABIP||Isolated Power|

 |Preseason||Subscribe now to see our 2014 projections for Kevin Youkilis||3-Year Averages||380||324||11.1%||20.8%||0.53||76%||.288||.173|